Get involved! Volunteer at the Clackamas County Jail!

 Safety and security is our number one priority.
 To this end, we have an application and orientation process that will prepare you to be successful and safe.

-Please read and familiarize yourself with our Volunteer Manual (PDF).
+Please read and familiarize yourself with our Volunteer Manual.
 It provides a great deal of information about our Office and how volunteers can perform their services effectively.

-- Complete this application (PDF) and email it to the Program/Volunteer Coordinator, Deputy Norm Johnson at firstname.lastname@example.org.
+Email your completed application to the Program/Volunteer Coordinator, Deputy Norm Johnson at firstname.lastname@example.org.
 Answer all questions truthfully.
 If any question cannot be clearly answered, please elaborate in the additional supplemental space (see page 12).

 Access is granted after completion of the orientation class.
 If you have any questions or need clarification, please contact: